Ty Nsekhe: New Orleans Saints

 On January 6, 2014, the New Orleans Saints signed Nsekhe to a reserve/futures contract.
 The Saints released Nsekhe on August 25, 2014, then placed on the injured reserve list after clearing waivers.
 On September 9, 2014, the Saints waived Nsekhe from injured reserve list on a no-recall basis.

 Montreal Alouettes

 Nsekhe was signed to the Montreal Alouettes' practice roster on October 4, 2014.

-Washington Redskins
+Washington Redskins (first stint)

 On February 10, 2015, Nsekhe signed with the Washington Redskins.
 He was waived by the Redskins on May 4.

-Los Angeles KISS
+Los Angeles Kiss

-On May 6, 2015, Nsekhe was assigned to the Los Angeles KISS.
+On May 6, 2015, Nsekhe was assigned to the Los Angeles Kiss of the AFL.

-Second stint with Redskins
+Washington Redskins (second stint)

-On May 11, 2015, Nsekhe re-signed with the Washington Redskins.
-Nsekhe was the swing tackle for the Redskins in 2015, getting two starts at left tackle and some playing time at right tackle.
+On May 11, 2015, he was re-signed by the Redskins.
+He was the backup swing tackle, making two starts at left tackle in place of an injured Trent Williams and also getting some playing time at right tackle.

-Nsekhe served as the Redskins' swing tackle again in 2016 and even started four games at left tackle in place of the suspended Trent Williams.
+In 2016, he served as the team's swing tackle.
+He was forced to start four straight games (three at left tackle and one at right tackle), following the suspension of Pro Bowler Trent Williams for using performance-enhancing drugs.

 On February 28, 2017, Nsekhe re-signed with the Redskins.
+He appeared in 11 games with five starts both at left tackle and right tackle.

 On March 12, 2018, the Redskins placed a second-round restricted free agent tender on Nsekhe.
+He appeared in 14 games with five starts.
+He had three consecutive starts at left tackle and two at left guard.